 A CBO can deal with a wide range of anti-social behaviours following the offender’s conviction, for example threatening violence against others in the community, or persistently being drunk and aggressive in public.
 However, the order should not be designed to stop reasonable, trivial or benign behaviours that have not caused, or are not likely to cause anti-social behaviour.

-Any application will be made by the prosecution (ABCPA 2014, s22(7)).
+Any application will be made by the prosecution (Sentencing Code, s.331(1)(b)).
 The majority of applications will therefore be made by the CPS, either at their own initiative, or at the request of the police.
 However, it may also be applied for by local councils, providing they are the prosecuting authority in the case.
 The court cannot make a CBO of its own volition.

-A CBO may only be made against an offender when they have been sentenced to at least a conditional discharge for the substantive offence (ABCPA 2014, s22(6)).
+A CBO may only be made against an offender when they have been sentenced to at least a conditional discharge for the substantive offence (Sentencing Code, s.331(3)).
 A CBO cannot be made where the offender has been given an absolute discharge.
-The court may only make a CBO if it is satisfied that two conditions are met (ABCPA 2014, s22(2)):
+The court may only make a CBO if:

-- The court must be satisfied, beyond reasonable doubt, that the offender has engaged in behaviour that caused, or was likely to cause, harassment, alarm or distress to one or more persons, (ABCPA 2014, s22(3)) and
+- It is satisfied that the offender has engaged in behaviour that caused or was likely to cause harassment, alarm or distress to any person (Sentencing Code, s.331(2)(a)) and

-- That the court considers that making the order will help in preventing the offender from engaging in such behaviour (ABCPA 2014, s22(4))
+- It considers that making the order will help in preventing the offender from engaging in such behaviour (Sentencing Code, s.331(2)(b)).

-For the first condition, the burden of proof on the prosecution is to the criminal standard, beyond reasonable doubt.
+For the first condition, the burden of proof on the prosecution is to the criminal standard.
 (There is no test of necessity as with ASBOs.)

 A CBO may: